City and County Transportation

 Charlottesville Area Transit (CAT)

-The City of Charlottesville operates Charlottesville Area Transit (CAT), a bus system that provides links to major shopping areas, downtown, and neighborhoods.
-CAT’s most popular route, the free Trolley Route, links UVA to the downtown area.
+The City of Charlottesville operates Charlottesville Area Transit (CAT), a bus system that links neighborhoods to the city's and county's major commercial areas.
+CAT’s most popular route among students, the Free Trolley, links UVA to the downtown area.
 A UVA ID can be scanned in lieu of paying the fare on all CAT routes.
+Update: All CAT routes are currently free to ride and do not require a UVA ID.

-CONNECT offers affordable and convenient public transit alternatives for commuters from Crozet, Route 29 North, Lovingston, and Buckingham, as well as between UVA facilities.
+CONNECT offers affordable and convenient public transit alternatives for commuters from Crozet, Route 29 North, Lovingston, and Buckingham.
 CONNECT services include:

-JAUNT provides a variety of fixed-route and door-to-door commuter and ADA services to residents working in Charlottesville who live in the surrounding area.
-JAUNT serves the Charlottesville, Albemarle, Buckingham, Fluvanna, Louisa, and Nelson.
-Stops at UVA include Pinn Hall and Lee street.
+In addition to its CONNECT routes, Jaunt provides ADA transportation services to individuals who live and/or work in Charlottesville, Albemarle, Buckingham, Fluvanna, Louisa, and Nelson.
 Call 434-296-3184 to reserve a ride.

 Intercity Transportation

-The Afton Express is a public transportation service designed to connect Staunton, Fishersville, and Waynesboro to UVA, Downtown Charlottesville, and Fifth Street Station with multiple trips per day.
+The Afton Express is a public transportation service that connects Staunton, Fishersville, and Waynesboro to UVA, Downtown Charlottesville, and Fifth Street Station with multiple trips per day.
 The schedule supports commuting for work and appointments.
 Afton Express buses feature comfortable seating with optional seat belts, Wi-Fi, USB charging, overhead storage, and bicycle racks.
 The buses are lift-equipped to assist passengers with mobility needs.
 Route maps, time tables, and fares can be found here.
-Afton Express riders could be eligible to enroll in RideShare’s Guaranteed Ride Home program, which guarantees a free ride home in case of emergency.
+Frequent Afton Express riders are eligible to enroll in RideShare’s Guaranteed Ride Home program, which guarantees a free ride home in case of emergency.

 UVA students, staff, and faculty are eligible for discounted passes for the Afton Express.
 Click here to learn more.